 - Can recover data from devices with unknown file systems

-- Multiple versions priced differently that offer various levels of functionality
+- Multiple versions priced differently offering various levels of functionality

 ❌ Cons: